aridjayarecipes/cutesrecipes.web.app/content/post/1731-simple-way-to-prepare-favorite-not-jjampong-korean-inspired-no-noodles-mussel-soup.md

 1. Get 600 g snap peas (or vegetables, preferably bok choy/cabbages)
 1. Make ready Half large onion (Korean recipes usually use spring onions)
 1. Prepare 2 tbsp gochujang (/ chili powder but will taste different)
-1. Make ready 2 tbsp doenjang (skip if you don't have)
+1. Make ready 2 tbsp doenjang (skip if you don&#39;t have)
 1. Prepare 2 tbsp soy sauce (increase if no doenjang)
 1. Prepare 4 dried kelp (or 1 fish/vegetable stock cube)
 1. Prepare 2 tbsp sugar/honey (Korean recipes usually call for corn syrup)
 1. Prepare 900 ml water

-Jjamppong Korean Seafood Noodle Soup Recipe & Video.
+Jjamppong Korean Seafood Noodle Soup Recipe &amp; Video.
 Are you a jjajangmyeon person or are you are jjamppong person?
-I know, this is nothing serious question but I've always been jjamppong person.
+I know, this is nothing serious question but I&#39;ve always been jjamppong person.
 Jjamppong is a spicy Korean seafood noodle soup.

 <!--inarticleads2-->

 ##### Instructions to make Not jjampong (Korean inspired no-noodles mussel soup):

 1. Quite easy actually, start by boiling water.
 Add the kelp or the stock cube.
-If you have dried anchovies, it's much better for the broth.
+If you have dried anchovies, it&#39;s much better for the broth.
 1. Add the minced onions, Korean recipes usually call for spring onions alongside onions.
 1. Add the gochujang and doenjang.
 1. Add the mussels (or mixed seafood, usually octopus, cockles, prawns, squid), sliced carrots, and greens (I use snap peas) here.